spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-mjolnir.md

 **Note**: access to the APIs is restricted with a valid access token, so exposing them publicly should not be a real security concern.
 Still, doing so is not recommended for additional security.
 See [official Synapse reverse-proxying recommendations](https://element-hq.github.io/synapse/latest/reverse_proxy.html#synapse-administration-endpoints).

 To discharge rate limiting, run the following command on systems that ship curl (note that it does not work on outdated Windows 10).
 Even if the APIs are not exposed to the internet, you should still be able to run the command on the homeserver locally.
-Before running it, make sure to replace `@bot.mjolnir:example.com` with the MXID of your Mjolnir and `example.com` with your homeserver domain:
+Before running it, make sure to replace `@bot.mjolnir:example.com` with the MXID of your Mjolnir:

 ```sh
 curl --header "Authorization: Bearer <access_token>" -X POST https://matrix.example.com/_synapse/admin/v1/users/@bot.mjolnir:example.com/override_ratelimit